Skip to main content

 Developing An Individual Concentration

-A PhD student interested in developing and completing an Individual Concentration should meet with the chair of the CSSS Graduate Committee as a first step in developing an individual program.
+A PhD student interested in developing and completing an Individual Concentration should meet with the Associate Director as a first step in developing an individual program.
 This meeting should take place as early in the program as possible.

 Following the meeting, the student will develop a one to two page Individual Concentration plan that includes: